Skip to main content

 July 9, 2025

 EOIR Acting Director Sirce Owen issued Policy Memorandum ("PM") 25-35, "Statutory Fees Under the One Big Beautiful Bill Act." to implement the July 4, 2025 reconciliation bill, the One Big Beautiful Bill Act (OBBA), which made several changes to immigration-related fees.
 This PM updated PM 21‑10 to reflect new OBBA fee schedules, including an $100 filing fee for asylum application, an $100 annual fee to maintain pending asylum case, and other fees for appeals and motions before EOIR.
-It also prohibited certain fees from waived or reduced including the initial asylum application fee, the annual asylum fee, and the TPS fee.
+It also prohibited certain fees from being waived or reduced including the initial asylum application fee, the annual asylum fee, and the TPS fee.
 Trump 2.0 [ID #1943].

 EOIR PM 25-35